cannatag/ldap3/docs/manual/source/tutorial.rst

     >>> print(conn)
     ldap://ipa.demo1.freeipa.org:389 - cleartext - user: uid=manager, cn=users, cn=accounts, dc=demo1, dc=freeipa, dc=org - bound - open - <local: 192.168.1.101:50910 - remote: 209.132.178.99:389> - tls started - listening - SyncStrategy - internal decoder

-There is no way to return to an unencrypted connection once a StartTLS operation is issued.
+There is no way to return to a cleartext status once a StartTLS operation is issued on the connection.

 To start the connection on a SSL socket::